 Writing on another modernist fascist Didion admires, W. B. Yeats (of the “slouching towards” declinist formulation), Denis Donoghue quotes Conor Cruise O’Brien on the fallacy that writers should be left-wing:

 A Marxist critique which starts from the assumption that bad politics make for bad style will continue “not to succeed.”
 The opposite assumption, though not entirely true, would be nearer to the truth.
 The politics of the left—any left, even a popular “national movement”—impose, by their emphasis on collective effort and on sacrifice, a constraint on the artist, a constraint which may show itself in artificialities of style, vagueness or simple carelessness.
 Right-wing politics, with their emphasis on the freedom of the elite, impose less constraint, require less pretence, allow style to become more personal and direct.

-(I offer the above paragraphs to any university administrators wishing to preserve the cash-cow academic humanities against the right-wing campaign to have them publicly defunded: just tell the Republican state legislatures, truthfully, that the modern literary canon, the female luminaries by no means excluded, is reactionary as hell.
-[This is a joke, my most gentle and progressive reader—no need to #cancel me, I promise!])
+(I offer the above paragraphs to any university administrators wishing to preserve the cash-cow academic humanities against the right-wing campaign to have them publicly defunded: just tell the Republican state legislatures, truthfully, that the modern literary canon, the female luminaries by no means excluded, is reactionary as hell.)

 The only aspect of Didion’s conservatism that the Catholic leftist Harrison finds “a refreshing antidote to doctrinaire radicalism-by-rote” is her dissent on the presumed good of abortion.
 For Play It as It Lays really is a conservative novel as well as a nihilistically skeptical and individualist one.
 (To understand how nihilism, individualism, and conservatism naturally go together, see my essay on Djuna Barnes.)